A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 DMV hearings can be tough to win.
 This is because DMV hearings demand a much lower standard of proof from the state than criminal trials do.
 But it may still be possible to win a DMV hearing if there are problems or inconsistencies in the state’s evidence, or if the arresting officer fails to attend the hearing.

-Even if a defendant wins the DMV hearing, the DMV will still impose a license revocation if the defendant gets convicted of DUI in criminal court.
-So the only way to avoid completely a license revocation in a DUI case is 1) to succeed in having the criminal DUI charge reduced or dismissed, and 2) to win the DMV hearing.13
+Even if a defendant wins the DMV hearing, the DMV will still impose a license revocation if the defendant gets convicted of driving under the influence in criminal court.
+So the only way to avoid a license revocation in a DUI case is 1) to succeed in having the criminal DUI charge reduced or dismissed, and 2) to win the DMV hearing.13

 2.1.2 Restricted License

-A DUI defendant may be eligible to apply for a “restricted license” after 90 days and if the defendant installs an ignition interlock device.
+A drunk driving defendant may be eligible to apply for a “restricted license” right away if the defendant installs an ignition interlock device.

 A restricted license permits the defendant to drive only to work, school, grocery stores, medical appointments or court-ordered child visitation.
-Click click here for the restricted license application.14
+All other driving privileges remain suspended.
+Click here for the restricted license application.14

 2.2.
 Criminal Record

-Once a person gets arrested for a DUI, the arrest goes on the defendant’s criminal record.
+Once a person gets arrested for violating Nevada DUI laws, the arrest goes on the defendant’s criminal record.
 If the case results in a guilty verdict, the conviction goes on the defendant’s criminal record as well.
-The only way to keep the DUI case from showing up on background checks is to get the case sealed…
+The only way to keep the DUI case from showing up on background checks is to get the case sealed.

-- DUI.
-People convicted of a first-time DUI in Nevada may petition the court to seal the case once seven (7) years have passed since the case closed.15
+- Driving under the influence.
+People convicted of first-time drunk driving in Nevada may petition the court to seal the case once seven (7) years have passed since the case closed.15

 - Reckless driving.
-If the DUI charge gets reduced to reckless driving, the waiting period to pursue a record seal is only one (1) year after the case closed.16sup>
+If the drunk driving charge gets reduced to reckless driving, the waiting period to pursue a record seal is only one (1) year after the case closed.16

 - Dismissal.
-And if the DUI charge gets totally dismissed…or if the defendant is found “not guilty” at trial…there is no waiting period to pursue a record seal.17sup>
+And if the drunk driving charge gets totally dismissed – or if the defendant is found “not guilty” at trial – there is no waiting period to pursue a record seal.17

 The record seal process can take several weeks and involves a lot of paperwork.
 Defendants are advised to hire a criminal defense attorney to handle the long and complicated process.